-- No class of shares were allotted as fully paid up pursuant to contract without payment being received in cash - No class of shares were allotted as fully paid up by way of bonus shares for consideration other than cash Refer 14.4 for details of shares bought back by the Company during the year ended March 31, 2023. - 14.6 There are no calls unpaid. - 14.7 There are no forfeited shares.
+- No class of shares were allotted as fully paid up pursuant to contract without payment being received in cash - No class of shares were allotted as fully paid up by way of bonus shares for consideration other than cash - 14.6 There are no calls unpaid. - 14.7 There are no forfeited shares.